rahulchhallare/aiagentstudio-v1/replit.md

 - Created embeddable widget for easy website integration
 - Added analytics dashboard for monitoring chatbot performance and user interactions
 - Integrated with PostgreSQL database for chat session and message storage
+- Added chatbot to homepage and main navigation for easy access
+- Featured customer service chatbot prominently in the platform showcase

 ## User Preferences
 - Language: English